15 Minute Mushroom Spaghetti Aglio Olio

 An easy 15 minute recipe for lazy nights when you crave some pasta goodness which comes through best in spaghetti!
-This Mushroom Spaghetti Aglio Olio is a really quick and comforting meal involving really less ingredients.
-Its perfect for meatless weeknights!
+This Mushroom Spaghetti Aglio Olio is a really quick and comforting meal involving just a handful of ingredients.

 Watch How to Make Mushroom Spaghetti Aglio Olio Video